paufau/godot-easy-bootsplash/README.md

 ## Sponsor & Support

+⭐ _Star_ ⭐ the repo if it saved you time

-If you found the addon useful, you can support me here:
+You can also support me here:

 <a href='https://ko-fi.com/Y8Y315L7NK' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>